 I am an open book, as transparent as they come, and happy to help you discover if we are a good fit.
 I am always excited to learn about your unique journey to pregnancy and parenthood.
 This transition is monumental and worthy of nothing but kindness, respectful care, and loving support, which I am honored to provide.

-My role in birth work has evolved, starting as a busy doula, childbirth educator, and now a midwife, providing prenatal care for women who are low-risk, healthy, and opting for an out-of-hospital experience to meet their baby.
+My role in birth work has evolved, starting as a busy birth and postpartum doula, childbirth educator, birth assistant and now a midwife, providing prenatal care for women who are low-risk, healthy, and opting for an out-of-hospital experience to meet their baby.

 Planning on home birth and want me to be a part of your prenatal care team and birth team, let’s chat!

 I have been supporting births since 2016, supporting physiological births in all settings.
-I have enjoyed guiding expecting women on ways to remain in control of her body, her baby and her birth in a system that likes to take that power away.
+I have enjoyed guiding expecting women on ways to remain in control of their body, their baby and their birth in a system that likes to take that power away.